-To test the following code, you should saved it in a helloworld\sample.py file located in the Trac Environment's plugins/ directory.
+To test the following code, copy it to helloworld_sample.py in the Trac Environment's plugins/ directory.

-'''

-from genshi.core import Markup

-from trac.wiki.macros import WikiMacroBase

-class HelloWorldMacro(WikiMacroBase):

-"""Simple HelloWorld macro.

-Note that the name of the class is meaningful:

-- it must end with "Macro"

-- what comes before "Macro" ends up being the macro name

-The documentation of the class (i.e. what you're reading)

-will become the documentation of the macro, as shown by

-the !MacroList macro (usually used in the WikiMacros page).

-.....

-revision = "$Rev$"

-url = "$URL$"

-def expand_macro(self, formatter, name, text, args):

-"""Return some output that will be displayed in the Wiki content.

-'name' is the actual name of the macro (no surprise, here it'll be

-''HelloWorld''),

-'text' is the text enclosed in parenthesis at the call of the macro.

-Note that if there are ''no'' parenthesis (like in, e.g.

-[[HelloWorld]]), then 'text' is 'None'.

-'args' are the arguments passed when HelloWorld is called using a

-'#!HelloWorld' code block.

-....

-return 'Hello World, text = %s, args = %s' % \

-(Markup.escape(text), Markup.escape(repr(args)))

-'''
+''' from trac.util.translation import cleandoc from trac.wiki.macros import WikiMacroBase class HelloWorldMacro(WikiMacroBase): description = cleandoc( """Simple HelloWorld macro.
+Note that the name of the class is meaningful: - it must end with "Macro" - what comes before "Macro" ends up being the macro name The documentation of the class (i.e. what you're reading) will become the documentation of the macro, as shown by the !MacroList macro (usually used in the WikiMacros page). """) def expand_macro(self, formatter, name, content, args=None): """Return some output that will be displayed in the Wiki content. 'name' is the actual name of the macro (no surprise, here it'll be ''HelloWorld''), 'content' is the text enclosed in parenthesis at the call of the macro.
+Note that if there are ''no'' parenthesis (like in, e.g. [[HelloWorld]]), then 'content' is 'None'. 'args' will contain a dictionary of arguments when called using the Wiki processor syntax and will be 'None' if called using the macro syntax. .... return 'Hello World, content = ' + unicode(content) '''

-Note that expand\macro optionally takes a 4th parameter args.
-When the macro is called as a WikiProcessor, it's also possible to pass key=value processor parameters.
+Note that expand_macro optionally takes a 4th parameter args.
+When the macro is called as a WikiProcessor, it is also possible to pass key=value processor parameters.
 If given, those are stored in a dictionary and passed in this extra args parameter.
-On the contrary, when called as a macro, args is None. (since 0.12).
+When called as a macro, args is None.